elkins2k/GA_Project1/readme.md

  - played with axios and the GIPHY API to pull a random GIF once the player wins the game.
 BTW: most of the GIFS coming back are lame, so looking for a new key word to search in GIFY.
- - discovered a new (to me) way to cycle through a list of arrays using for..in.
+ - discovered a new (to me) way to cycle through a list of arrays using for...in.
 This allowed me to refactor a LOT of code, especially the "move" function that was basically triple in size - a set of code for each stack - and made updates to this section tedious because I had to track down each line for each stack and make the same update

 ## Approach
  - I first started by brainstorming and jotting down my thoughts in this readme on how the game should look, the logic, and features.
-Just getting the thoughts and ideas down helped me organize when I transitioned to psudeo-code
+Just getting the thoughts and ideas down helped me organize when I transitioned to pseudo-code
- - I then started writing the psudeo-code in the JS file, jotting down the logic, variables I would need, etc. From there, I left the essence of my psudeo-code as inline documentation and wrote out the actual JS code.
+ - I then started writing the pseudo-code in the JS file, jotting down the logic, variables I would need, etc. From there, I left the essence of my pseudo-code as inline documentation and wrote out the actual JS code.
 I was able to progress VERY rapidly with the approach and had base MVP done in 1.5 days.
  - From here, it has been a matter of tweaks and enhancements along the way!